Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 ### What I did since the last weekly scrum:
 1. Fixed bugs in the project and made the game more smooth.
-2. The stones are created randomly at the top of the world, and fall in a certain speed.
-When it hits the jumper, the jumper will die.
+2. Created the stones at random place at the top of the world, and fall in a certain speed.
 3. Modified the act of the carrots(class starForest), so that it will rebound to the opposite direction when meet other objects except for the jumper.
 It is more difficult to "eat" all the carrots(class starForest).
 4. Realize the exchange between different scenarios.
 When the jumper "eat" all the stars in current scenario, it will enter next level(scenario) automatically.
 5. Modify some classes and parameters.